cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-discounted-ticket-sales.md

 ]
 ```

-If for some reason you need to [cancel the ticket sale registration](/docs/uitpas/reference/UiTPAS.v2.json/paths/~1ticketSales~1%7BticketSaleId%7D/delete) you can do so using the `id` of the ticket sale in the response.
+> Note that the response contains an id for every registered ticket sale. **We advise you to store this id** in your application or website for future reference and in case you need to cancel the ticket sale later.

 <!-- theme: warning -->

 > **If one of the ticket sales is invalid** (for example the chosen tariff is incorrect or expired), **none of the ticket sales will be registered**.
 You will instead get an error response with more details about the problem, and can then retry the registration without the incorrect ticket sales or ask the end user to change the tickets and/or tariffs that they want.

+### 7. Cancelling the ticket sale

+If for some reason you need to [cancel the ticket sale registration](/docs/uitpas/reference/UiTPAS.v2.json/paths/~1ticketSales~1%7BticketSaleId%7D/delete) you can do so using the `id` of the ticket sale in the response of the registration.

 ## F.A.Q.